 Of the lessons you learned at UBC Journalism, which one has proven to be the most valuable?

 I think the most important thing I’ve learned while in the program is the role of a storyteller in the act of telling a story.
 Sometimes journalists try to hold on to the illusion that we can maintain a distance and remain strictly observers.
 Unfortunately, the truth is that storytellers are never just observers.
 As reporters we are, at the very least, observing participants.
 What we do and don’t do, it matters.
 Unasked questions, unphotographed stills and unrecorded shots — these are choices we make in every moment that determine the final story.
 To understand that is to recognize our responsibility as reporters with the weight and humility necessary to continue to explore new avenues for telling old and new stories.

 Is there anything else you would like our prospective students to know?
 Any word of advice?

 Do your research before you come to UBC.
 It’s easy to assume that when you get here you will have plenty of time to figure things out — and you will have some room to shape your experience as you progress in the program — but time flies.
-It really helps to know which classes you are interested in taking and how you plan to use your experience in the j-school to further you career.
+It really helps to know which classes you are interested in taking and how you plan to use your experience in j-school to further your career.